 Fair Productivity Expectations

 Employees should not fear productivity standards.
 We suggest three realistic levels of grooming performance for pet groomers.
-There is 1) entry-level, 2) mid-level and 3) a top level that implies mastery of the position.
+There is 1) entry-level, 2) mid-level, and 3) a top level that implies mastery of the position.
 Why is this important?
 To ensure fair compensation of groomers.
-A pet groomer capable of doing four pets start-to-finish in 8 hours should earn less than a top level pet groomer capable of doing seven to eight in the same time.
+A pet groomer capable of doing four pets start-to-finish in 8 hours should earn less than a top-level pet groomer capable of doing seven to eight at the same time.

 Every groomer was “slow and/or learning” at some point in their career.
-Owners need to fairly quantify what is slow and fast, and with the directive that you cannot count any groom as accomplished if it does not meet standards for quality and safety.
-Once the quantitative standards are known productivity standards should be published in job descriptions, job agreements and employee handbooks.
+Owners need to quantify what is slow and fast fairly, and with the directive that you cannot count any groom as accomplished if it does not meet standards for quality and safety.
+Once the quantitative standards are known, productivity standards should be published in job descriptions, job agreements, and employee handbooks.

-If you own a copy of From Problems to Profits refer to the sample job descriptions and employment contracts.
-We left blanks for business owners to insert realistic quantities such as average number of baths or grooms expected.
+If you own a copy of From Problems to Profits, refer to the sample job descriptions and employment contracts.
+We left blanks for business owners to insert realistic quantities, such as the expected average number of baths or grooms.
 Work with each employee on an individual basis and customize their performance expectations realistically to their abilities in the art of grooming, as well as any age or physical limitations they may have.
-Every six to twelve months reevaluate their performances, update their job descriptions and agreements and possibly reconsider their compensation package.
+Every six to twelve months, reevaluate their performances, update their job descriptions and agreements, and possibly reconsider their compensation package.

-In conclusion we salute grooming business owners and groomers that never take our industry’s myths and misunderstandings at face value.
-It’s how we went from problems to profits in pet grooming, and everyone else can too.
+In conclusion, we salute grooming business owners and groomers that never take our industry’s myths and misunderstandings at face value.
+It’s how we went from problems to profits in pet grooming, and everyone else can.